Program Information | Inmate Activity Groups

-Innovative Programming Grants (IPG) offer funding to eligible nonprofit organizations to provide programs that have demonstrated success and focus on offender responsibility and restorative justice principles.
-The goal of IPG is to improve access to programming and increase the percentage of offenders served in California’s adult prisons.
+Innovative Programming Grants (IPG) offer funding to eligible nonprofit organizations to provide programs that have demonstrated success and focus on inmate responsibility and restorative justice principles.
+The goal of IPG is to improve access to programming and increase the percentage of inmates served in California’s adult prisons.

 Location for grants applications and the locations of IPG’s programs are available at all CDCR institutions and three Modified Community Correctional Facilities (MCCF):

 - Delano MCCF

 - Shafter MCCF

 Click here to see a map of grant application locations.

 Click here to see a list of the grants awarded for Round Five of IPG.